jacknystrom/Penny-planner/ABTEST.md

 **Variations:**
 - **Variation A:** Users receive savings reminders in the morning (e.g., 8:00 AM).
 - **Variation B:** Users receive savings reminders in the evening (e.g., 6:00 PM).

+##A/B Test 4: Flat Design vs. Detailed Design (UI Elements) (Tyler Palmer)

+User Story Number: US12 (AB Testing)

+**Metrics:**

+- **Engagement: Rate of interaction with the UI elements, such as button clicks, form submissions, or navigation.
+- **Session Duration: Average time users spend within the app or specific screens after interacting with the design.
+- **Conversion Rate: Percentage of users who complete a targeted action, such as making a purchase or signing up.
+- **Bounce Rate: Percentage of users who leave the app or screen without interacting.

+Hypothesis: A more detailed design, featuring drop shadows and subtle gradients, may increase user engagement and interaction by creating a more visually appealing and intuitive interface.
+However, a flat design may streamline the user experience and reduce visual clutter, potentially resulting in faster navigation and higher completion rates for target actions.

+Problem: Deciding between a flat design and a detailed design with added depth is challenging without data on user preferences.
+Overly simplistic designs could impact the perceived quality of the app, while intricate designs could slow performance or distract users, leading to decreased conversion rates.

+**Experiment:**

+- **Audience: Randomly split users into two equal groups, with 50% assigned to Group A (Flat Design) and 50% to Group B (Detailed Design).
+- **Tracking:
+- **HEART Metrics: Use Google Analytics, Firebase, or Mixpanel to monitor engagement, session duration, conversion rate, and bounce rate.
+These metrics will help assess which design approach best supports usability and user interaction.

+**Variations:**

+- **Variation A: Flat design UI elements with minimal detail, no drop shadows, and a focus on simplicity and functionality.
+Runs with users before 6:00 PM
+- **Variation B: Detailed design UI elements with drop shadows, gradients, and additional visual depth for a more polished, interactive appearance.
+Runs with users after 6:00 PM